BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 One thing is very likely verified:

 * The XID is the most up-to-date edition of the identifier.
-   * _There still is the possibility that Amira made a newer XID without updating the `dereferenceVia` site, but Ben did his due dilligence to show that it's unlikely that he has an out-of-date version of the XID._
+   * _There still is the possibility that Amira made a newer XID without updating the `dereferenceVia` site, but Ben did enough due dilligence to demonstrate that it's unlikely that he has an out-of-date version of the XID._

 But a few other things are just assumed, without proof: